 Clothing and Accessories

 The people take pride in their embroidery and handiwork, and many patterns on clothing show the tribe and region of where a person was from.
 These garments can be a bit pricey but realize that they are all handmade.
 These blouses are light and airy and add an artistic flair to any outfit.
-Check out these Mexican blouses on Etsy.
+Check out these Mexican blouses by SoleilEthnic on Etsy.

 Compliment any outfit with color or handcrafted leather with these handmade Mexican bags on Etsy.